troyhantech/deep-research/README.en.md

 A: No, this project does not depend on the model's Function Call functionality.
 Any large language model will work.

+### Q: Is prompt caching supported?

+A: No, prompt caching is not supported.
+However, most of the models support automatic caching mechanism, and there are enough models support it.

 ### Q: How to add custom MCP tools?

 A: Add your MCP service configuration in the `[mcp_servers]` section of the `config.toml` file.
 For example: integrate custom knowledge base search MCP services.